Where Are They Now?

-Bill Nemser is the Principal Planner for the City of Wellington, Fl.
-His work includes:
+Bill Nemser is the Town Planner for Maynard, Massachusetts His work includes:

 Bill is a member of the American Institute of Certified Planners and holds Leadership in Energy and Environmental Design Accredited Professional designation.
 He earned Masters (2005) and Bachelors (2003) degrees in Urban and Regional Planning from Florida Atlantic University where he was awarded an Environmental Growth Management Fellowship from the Center for Urban and Environmental Solutions.
 B ill was named the FAPA Outstanding Student Planner of the year in 2004.
 Prior to joining the planning community, Bill Nemser worked in the real estate profession and served in the U.S. Coast Guard.

 Bill continues to stay involved with FAU in various capacities: he is a member of the FAU “Parliament of Owls” and is the past president of the FAU School of Urban and Regional Planning Alumni Society.
 Bill also serves on the Board of Directors of the Palm Beach County Planning Congress.

 Bill’s future plans include continuing his various side projects that allow him to research and write about the various facets of the professional planning profession.